alexjurkiewicz/sydgig/README.md

         uwsgi_python -s /tmp/sydgig.sock --module sydgig --callable app -H venv

-   (You'll probably also need to change the socket permissions so nginx can access it: `chgrp www-data /tmp/sydgig.sock`.
-Or if you prefer, run uwsgi\_python with `--uid www-data --gid www-data`.)
+3. Change the socket permissions so nginx can access it: `chgrp www-data /tmp/sydgig.sock`.
+(Better: Use uwsgi\_python's `--uid` and `--gid` to run the app as a zero-permissions user and add www-data to that group.)

 3. Start the task queue in the same manner as dev: `./runtaskqueue.sh`